a1928375/JavaFX/README.md

 2. HelloWorldFX: Display the texts by JavaFX.

-3. EmptyWindow: Display an empty window.
+3. EmptyWindow: Display an empty window in JavaFX.

-4. DrawingAStraightLine: Draw a straight lint in a window.
+4. DrawingAStraightLine: Draw a straight line in a window.

 5. Controls: Some useful control components in JavaFX.